D1OK1NG/Shiny-Visualization-Project/README.md

 This project was developed as part of a Master’s dissertation focused on enhancing probability and statistics learning through interactive visualization.
 It combines statistical theory, pedagogical design, and data-driven user interaction using R and Shiny.

+The project was completed under the academic supervision of **Dr. Azam Asanjarani** and **Dr. Heti Afimeimounga**, whose guidance and insights were invaluable in shaping the educational design and overall structure of this work.

 For detailed methodology, educational design, and system architecture, please refer to the dissertation document.

 ---